spidernet-io/spiderpool/docs/usage/install/overlay/get-started-calico.md

 Explanation of the above:

-> The Pod is allocated two interfaces: Calico (eth0) and Macvlan (net1), having IPv4 addresses of 10.233.73.210 and 10.6.212.145, respectively.
+> The Pod is allocated two interfaces: eth0 (Calico) and net1 (Macvlan), having IPv4 addresses of 10.233.73.210 and 10.6.212.145, respectively.
 > 10.233.0.0/18 and 10.233.64.0/18 represent the cluster's CIDR.
 When the Pod accesses this subnet, traffic will be forwarded through eth0.
 Each route table will include this route.
-> The IP address 10.6.212.132 belongs to the node where the Pod has been scheduled.
+> 10.6.212.132 is the IP address of the node where the Pod has been scheduled.
 This route ensures that when the Pod accesses the host, it will be forwarded through eth0.
 > This series of routing rules guarantees that the Pod will forward traffic through eth0 when accessing targets within the cluster and through net1 for external targets.
 > By default, the Pod's default route is reserved in net1.
 To reserve it in eth0, add the following annotation to the Pod's metadata: "ipam.spidernet.io/default-route-nic: eth0".